Mikhail Tukhachevsky: World War I

-At the outset of the First World War he joined the Semyenovsky Guards Regiment (July 1914) as a second lieutenant, declaring:
+At the outset of the First World War, he joined the Semyenovsky Guards Regiment (July 1914) as a second lieutenant, declaring:

 I am convinced that all that is needed in order to achieve what I want is bravery and self-confidence.
 I certainly have enough self-confidence....
 I told myself that I shall either be a general at thirty, or that I shall not be alive by then.

 Taken prisoner by the Imperial German Army in February 1915, Tukhachevsky escaped four times from prisoner-of-war camps and was finally held as an incorrigible escapee in Ingolstadt fortress in Bavaria.

 Captivity in Ingolstadt

-There he met Le Monde journalist Remy Roure and shared a cell with Captain Charles de Gaulle.
-Tukhachevsky played his violin, spouted nihilist beliefs and spoke against Jews, whom he called dogs who "spread their fleas throughout the world".
+Fluent in French, there he met journalist Remy Roure and shared a cell with Captain Charles de Gaulle.
+Tukhachevsky played his violin, assailed nihilist beliefs and spoke against Christians and Jews, whom he called dogs who "spread their fleas throughout the world".
+Later in various works he made Russians familiar with De Gaulle's military thinking.
 Roure, under the pseudonym of Pierre Fervacque, wrote about his encounter with Tukhachevsky.
 He reported that Tukhachevsky highly praised Napoleon, and also in a certain conversation, Tukhachevsky said he hated Jews for bringing Christianity and the "morality of capital" to Russia.
 Roure then asked him if he was a socialist, and he replied:

-According to Roure, Tukhachevsky said that he would only follow Lenin if he "de-europeanised and threw Russia into barbarism", but feared Lenin would not do that.
-After ranting about how he could use Marxism as a justification to secure the territorial aims of the Tsars and cement Russia's position as a world power, he laughed and said he was only joking.
+According to Roure, Tukhachevsky said that he would follow Lenin only if he "de-europeanised and threw Russia into barbarism", but feared Lenin would not do that.
+After ranting about how he could use Marxism as a justification to secure the territorial aims of the tsars and cement Russia's position as a world power, he laughed and said he was only joking.
 Roure said the laugh had an ironic and despairing tone.

-In another, different occasion, following the February Revolution, Roure observed Tukhachevsky carving a "scary idol from colored cardboard", with "burning eyes", a "gaping mouth", and a "bizarre and terrible nose".
+On another occasion, following the February Revolution, Roure observed Tukhachevsky carving a "scary idol from colored cardboard", with "burning eyes", a "gaping mouth", and a "bizarre and terrible nose".
 He inquired about its purpose, to which Tukhachevsky responded: